diwakarsingh1/Azure-ContainerApp-Continuous-Deployment-Using-GitHub-Actions/README.md

 <h2>Step 1: Create a Sample FastAPI Project with .env and requirements.txt</h2>

-- **Create a project directory: First, create a new directory for your FastAPI project:** mkdir fastapi-sample cd fastapi-sample
+- **Create a project directory: First, create a new directory for your FastAPI project:**

+      mkdir fastapi-sample
+      cd fastapi-sample
+- **Create a main.py file: Inside the project directory, create a file named main.py:**

+      touch main.py
+- **Add the following code to main.py:**

+      from fastapi import FastAPI
+      import os

+      app = FastAPI()

+      @app.get("/")
+      def read_root():
+          return {"message": "Welcome to FastAPI", "environment": os.getenv("ENVIRONMENT", "development")}

+This code creates a simple FastAPI application that reads an environment variable (ENVIRONMENT) from a .env file.